What do the different lug sail types look like and what are the basic differences? How to choose? And yes, we have drawings and photos.

 There is some variation in Misainier Lugs about just how far in front of the mast the downhaul is placed.
 Clearly I have some study to do about the history!

-The sail is boomless and the tack doesn’t need to be moved to tack or gybe or do other manoeuvres.
+The sail is boomless, and you don’t need to move the tack to tack or gybe or perform other maneuvers.
 Just tack when you want.

-Again a good rig for sail and oar, as the sail can be triced up to clear the rowing station.
+A good rig for sail and oar, as the sail is easily triced up to clear the rowing station.

 Description and Characteristics of the Dipping Lug